BSSE23086/ML_Project/README.md

 # License

-This project was developed as an academic final project at Information Technology University.
+This project was developed as an academic final project by the students of Information Technology University
 ---

 <p align="center">